magicleap/detached_explainer/README.md

 ## Introduction
 [//]: # ([The “executive summary” or “abstract”.
 Explain in a few sentences what the goals of the project are, and a brief overview of how the solution works.
 This should be no more than 1-2 paragraphs.])

 With the advent of Virtual and Augmented reality, a new style of 3D interfaces is emerging.
-We are no longer limited to flat monitors; instead the user interface can be broken up in sections and positioned within your 3D space (for VR) or the real world (for AR).
+We are no longer limited to flat screens; instead the user interface can be broken up in sections and positioned within your 3D space (for VR) or the real world (for AR).

 Browser vendors are developing WebXR for WebGL rendered content and are experimenting with [basic 3D models](https://developers.google.com/web/updates/2019/02/model-viewer) and other [interactive experiences](https://creator.magicleap.com/learn/guides/prismatic-getting-started).
 However, until now it was not possible to position CSS generated content in 3D.